The 5 Best Credit Cards for College Students

 The Journey® Student Rewards from Capital One® is marketed to students and features 1% cash back on all purchases, every month, with no annual fee.
 In fact, Capital One offers an additional 0.25% cash reward on the cash back earned each month when cardholders pay on time.

-While not a card targeted specifically for students, the Barclaycard Ring™ MasterCard® is a great card for them nevertheless.
-Not only does it offer a competitive and simple 8.5% variable APR, there are no balance transfer fees as well.
+While not a card targeted specifically for students, the Barclaycard Ring™ Mastercard® is a great card for them nevertheless.
+Not only does it offer 0% intro APR on purchases and qualifying balance transfers for the first 15 months (a variable 13.49% APR applies after that), there are no balance transfer fees as well.
 This is also the first card to introduce crowdsourcing into its terms.
 The Ring MasterCard allows user feedback to affect the terms and conditions of the credit card.
 Cardmembers can discuss issues and vote on new ideas in an official community portal.
 It also has a Giveback™ feature which allows cardmembers to receive a percentage of the company's profits.
 There is no annual fee.